ARUP-NGS/BMFtools/README.md

 4. Performance:
     1. Continue to implement "map" function for performance gains, especially in BCFastq

-5. TODO Backlog/Mostly finished:
+5. TODO Backlog/Mostly finished/Maybe don't care:
-    1. Take advantage of PV tags further (done to some extent - moving to backlog)
     2. Instruct pysam to make tags of a specific type.
-    3. Note: Something seems wrong with the FA calculation.

 1. TODO, lite:
     1. Add control of AlleleAggregateInfo creation (e.g., minFA) to SNVCrawler. **